Eglin Air Force Base: Armament Directorate

 The Armament Directorate located at Eglin is responsible for management of air and ground dominance weapon system programs.
 Led by the Air Force Program Executive Officer for Weapons, the directorate concurrently reports to the Secretary of the Air Force for Acquisition, Washington, D.C., and the Air Force Life Cycle Management Center, Wright-Patterson Air Force Base, Ohio.

 Air Force Research Laboratory Munitions Directorate (AFRL/RW)

 AFRL/RW develops, demonstrates, and transitions science and technology for air-launched munitions for defeating ground fixed, mobile/relocatable, air and space targets to assure pre-eminence of U.S. air and space forces.
 The directorate conducts basic research, exploratory development, and advanced development and demonstrations.
 It also participates in programs focused on technology transfer, dual-use technology and small business development.

 7th Special Forces Group (7th SFG)

 In 2011, the United States Army's 7th Special Forces Group relocated to a newly constructed cantonment on the Eglin Air Force Base reservation from Fort Bragg, as part of the 2005 Base Realignment and Closure (BRAC) round realigning Fort Bragg.
 It is tasked with conducting special operations in Latin America.
+Camp Bull Simons is a U.S. Army installation on Eglin Air Force Base in Florida that serves as the home for the 7th Special Forces Group (Airborne).
+It is named after Colonel Arthur D. “Bull” Simons, a highly decorated Special Forces officer.
+The camp hosts training exercises like close-quarters battle assessments and serves the community with facilities such as a chapel, clinic, and a new child development center to address family support needs.
+Camp Bull Simons is located on the grounds of Eglin Air Force Base, approximately 45 minutes north of the main base.